Madine-Luke/A-Clock-Displaying-System-Time/README.md

-This is a simple clock programe displaying current system time.
+This is a simple clock programme displaying current system time.

 The following image is a sample output: